Georgiana Mary Colville1

 M, #130953, b.
 5 September 1819, d.
 9 March 1895

-Reverend Sir Edward Rogers, 10th Bt. was born on 5 September 1819.2 He was the son of Sir Frederick Leman Rogers, 7th Bt. and Sophia Deare.1 He was baptised on 17 February 1820 at St. Marylebone Church, Marylebone, London, England.2 He died on 9 March 1895 at age 75 at Blachford, Cornwood, Devon, England, from paralysis, unmarried.3 He was buried at Cornwood, Devon, England.3 His will was probated, at £45,437 gross.3
+Reverend Sir Edward Rogers, 10th Bt. was born on 5 September 1819.2 He was the son of Sir Frederick Leman Rogers, 7th Bt. and Sophia Deare.1 He was baptised on 17 February 1820 at St. Marylebone Church, Marylebone Road, Marylebone, London, EnglandG.2 He died on 9 March 1895 at age 75 at Blachford, Cornwood, Devon, EnglandG, from paralysis, unmarried.3 He was buried at Cornwood, Devon, EnglandG.3 His will was proven (by probate), at £45,437 gross.3

 On his death, his baronetcy became extinct.1